 Happy Wednesday!
 As promised, I’m sharing with you another 10 cool locations that we have recently discovered in and around Seattle for my outfit photos.
-Feel free to tag me on Instagram if you ever decide to check out some of recommendation below.
+Feel free to tag me on Instagram if you ever decide to check out some of recommendations below.
 Enjoy!

 9404 E Marginal Way S, Seattle, WA 98108

 I posted this outfit photo taken right beneath the U.S. Navy Blue Angel and got a lot of love from you guys on Instagram.
 I’m sure if you lived in Seattle, you’d notice or know exactly where this was taken.
 I got to spend a few hours sitting in the sun right in the middle of I90 freeway to watch the Blue Angels flying over Seafair weekend last summer.
 My boyfriend’s brother used to be in the navy, so we tagged along with his brother’s family to watch it.
 I wish I was in one of those boats that could see the Blue Angels directly above our eyes. hah!
 Long story short!
 This was literally right in front of the Museum of Flight in Tukwila.
 We didn’t go in to see other ‘planes’ since it costed money.
 It was worth the drive down here, and shout out to my boyfriend who insisted on driving and taking these photos of me.
-Also can you tell how much fun we have been having shooting with our new wide lens and the new edit?
+Also, can you tell how much fun we have been having shooting with our new wide lens and the new edit?

 5805 Airport Way S, Seattle, WA 98108

 This corner was a spontaneous find when we arrived at Georgetown, one of the oldest neighborhoods in Seattle.
 The area doesn’t seem to have a lot of photogenic locations or buildings (lots of buildings built from red bricks), but it does have a lot of hidden spots that I want to check out in the future.
-This so called trailer park mall literally crammed in a corner, looked kinda dirty from the outside, but I was surprised by what actually was in each trailer.
+This so-called trailer park mall literally crammed in a corner looked kinda dirty from the outside, but I was surprised by what actually was in each trailer.
 I got to chat to a few artists, makers, and trailer shop owners about their work, pretty cool!
-I loved the woodworking girls and their altar setup, and of course, I forgot to take their business card.
+I loved the woodworking girls and their altar setup, and of course, I forgot to take their business cards.

 sweater dress: TOMMY JEANS (via Nordstrom) | bag: PS MINI ELLIOT